* New CEO Sewing says will pull back from less profitable areas

 * Says must set bar high on revenue and hit cost targets

-He said he would analyse how Deutsche Bank wants to position its investment bank in a difficult market environment but left open what structural measures he could take.
+Sewing said in his letter that he would thoroughly analyse how Deutsche Bank wants to position its investment bank in a difficult market environment but left open what structural measures he could take.

 "The priority is to leverage our strengths and to allocate our investments accordingly.
 And at the same time we will look to free up capacity for growth by pulling back from those areas where we are not sufficiently profitable," he said.

-At the same time, its 2018 target for adjusted costs of no more than 23 billion euros ($28 billion) is non-negotiable, Sewing said.
+He said the bank needs to set the bar for revenues higher in all businesses and stick with its 2018 target for adjusted costs of no more than 23 billion euros ($28 billion).

 Sewing, a German national, replaces John Cryan, a Briton.